 Bullwaves Restricted Countries

-Bullwaves does not accept as clients residents of Belgium, North Korea, the United States, Afghanistan, Belarus, the Central African Republic, China, Iran, Russia, Cuba, Libya, Nicaragua, the Palestinian Authority/Gaza/West Bank, Venezuela, or any other jurisdiction where trading may be prohibited by law.
+Bullwaves does not accept traders from Belgium, Iran, Maldives, North Korea, United States, Afghanistan, Belarus, Central African Republic, China, Iran, Russia, Cuba, Libya, Nicaragua, Palestinian Authority/Gaza/West Bank, Venezuela, any jurisdiction on the FATF and EU/UN sanctions lists, or any other country or jurisdiction where trading is prohibited by law (Verified May 2026).

 Research